Article No. 714701

 Check colour and compatibility with the substrate by applying a trial coat.

-Do not use below + 5°C
+Do not use at temperatures below +5°C.

 If the temperature is too low or the humidity too high, it will take longer for the material to reach the desired properties.